PDBeurope/pdb-images/README.md

 TypeError: Cannot read properties of null (reading 'getExtension')
 ```

-This will be thrown when graphics not available on the machine (?).
+This will be thrown when graphics not available on the machine.
 GitHub testing workflow solves the issue like this: `sudo apt-get install xvfb && xvfb-run --auto-servernum npm run jest`

 TODO add useful log for this error